Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Separated the MOTD and MAL parsers

-MOTD and MAL parsers were unified since early versions of Kernel Simulator.
+MOTD and MAL parsers were unified since early versions of Nitrocid KS.
 However, it didn't occur to us that we need to separate them for a very long time.
 Now is the time to separate them, effectively removing `MessageType` enumeration.

 ##### Moved GetTerminal* to KernelPlatform